 Shrines are places that are sacred in nature often associated with a tomb or relic, an image or statue, or some form of religious event that took place in the location.
 Most shrines are developed by the people of the local Church and not by the universal Church herself.
 Prayer is often associated with shrines.
 The most common form of prayer at a shrine is called a devotion.
 Shrines and devotions can become part of the tradition of the people, however, the Church in her wisdom will involve herself in order to make sure that certain protocols are followed, such as the public liturgy that takes place, and that the theology of the private revelation is in union with the public revelation given to us in the Scriptures and Tradition.

 Most shrines add to the beauty of the Church and they allow the faithful to pray more deeply in holy places.
 In the history of the Church, shrines have also been places that have interceded for the Church as a whole.
 They have assisted in the nurturing of the spirituality of the faithful.
 In the end, all of these shrines are really the work of the Holy Spirit.

 The shrines we are going to focus on will be national, and in many cases, international, but shrines can also be local and regional.
 I hope that over the foreseeable future you will come to learn more about these important places in the life of the Church and their place in Marian theology.
 As I write about them individually, I will list them below.
 Here are the first three that I will focus on –

-Argentina: Our Lady of Lujan
+Bolivia: Our Lady of Copacabana